yeehaw114/COP4521-Project/README.md

 ## Getting Started
-You want to ensure the backend is running before starting up the frontend.
+You want to ensure the backend is running before starting up the frontend to avoid network errors.

 __Backend:__ `docker compose up`